Global Connections Network

 Global Village is a one-day intercultural event which celebrates cultural diversity at the University of Saskatchewan while exploring themes of social justice related to inclusion and global development.
 Each year over 20+ student associations come together to host an event with food, performances and much more.
 The event is possible due to the generous sponsorship from the Nasser Family Fund to Cultural Awareness and Appreciation.

-Global Connections Student Leadership Retreat
+Global Connections Student Leadership Gathering

-Each academic year Global Connections Network members come together for the one-day Global Connections Student Leadership Retreat.
+Each academic year Global Connections Network members come together for the one-day Global Connections Student Leadership Gathering.
 The goal of the Retreat is to create a space to bring together student leaders with the purpose of stablishing meaningful relationships, create cultural awareness, address common issues and initiate collaborative work among them.

 The University of Saskatchewan Student Union (USSU) and Graduate Student Association (GSA) help collaborate to make the event happen.
 Past Retreats have been hosted at Wanuskewin Heritage Park (2017) as well as the GSA Commons (2018).

 This year's Global Conenctions Student Leadership Gathering is taking place on Friday, January 17 and Saturday, January 18 at Louis' on campus.

 Join a Student Association